MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Suppresses the warning that appears when Google Chrome is running on a computer or operating system that is no longer supported.
+  Suppresses the warning that appears when Microsoft Edge is running on a computer or operating system that is no longer supported.

 If this policy is false or unset, the warnings will appear on such unsupported computers or operating systems.